sanket230995/interactive-curves-and-surfaces-three-js/README.md

-There is a directory called `template/` in the project.
+### What are all these directories and files for?

+Consult the file .readme.md for descriptions of each file/directory in this project.

+Directories often have their own README.md and TODO.md.
+Consult these for details on what's going on in that directory.

+One important thing you should know is that the directory `template/`   provides a simple webpack-based web client development toolchain for threejs.
 It is intended to be copied to a different (new) directory and modified.

-It provides a simple webpack-based web client development tool-chain for threejs.
-It uses npm.
-It has its own README.md (and TODO.md) which you should consult for details.
+`template/` has its own README.md (and TODO.md) which you should consult for details about how to perform this particular webpack-based development workflow using the toolchain provided.